cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * Improved problem-solving and decision-making abilities
 * Development of a support network
 * Greater sense of purpose and meaning in life.

-## Chapters 8, 9, and 10 describe in detail each of the three pillars of our treatment model, and Chapters 11, 12, and 13 present the specific considerat

 **Three Pillars of Treatment Model: Overview**